 - Add 2 cups vegetable broth and bring to a boil.
 Reduce heat to medium-low, cover the pot and continue to cook for 15-20 minutes or until the lentils are tender and the liquid has evaporated.

 - Prepare the blistered cherry tomatoes.
-Heat 1 tbsp oil in a saute pan over medium-high heat.
+Heat 1 tablespoon oil in a saute pan over medium-high heat.
 Add the halved cherry tomatoes and cook until the tomatoes are seared and softened, about 4-5 minutes.
 Remove from heat and set aside.

-- In the same pan, heat 2 tbsp olive oil over medium heat.
+- In the same pan, heat 2 tablespoon olive oil over medium heat.
 Add ¼ cup fresh dill and ¼ cup fresh parsley and cook for 30 seconds.
 Turn off the heat and add the juice of ½ lime.

 - Poach the eggs.